ringlej/ptxdist/doc/contributing.rst

 While contributions to all parts of PTXdist are welcome, most contributions concern individual packages.
 Here is a checklist of things to look out for while creating or updating packages.
-These are not hard requirements but there should be good reasons for different choices.
+These are not hard requirements, but there should be good reasons for different choices.

 How to Contribute
 ~~~~~~~~~~~~~~~~~

-Contributions should be sent as patches to the PTXdist mailing list.
+Contributions should be sent as patches to the :ref:`PTXdist mailing list`.
 This
 is usually done with ``git send-email``.

 All patches must contain a descriptive subject and should, for all